Why does the Blue Guide matter for CRA interpretation?

 The Blue Guide explains that the first supply can be for payment or free of charge.
 What matters is that the product is complete and supplied for distribution, consumption or use on the Union market.

-Does placing on the market require physical handover of the product?
+Under CRA Blue Guide concepts, does placing on the market require physical handover of the product?

 No.